Mexico Family Travel

 On a quest to rescue her sister, Cecilia must tap into the magical forces within herself to succeed.
 Kids will enjoy reading about Mexican folklore in this engaging book.
 It's a great example of middle grade kids books about Mexico.

-Children who love mysteries will enjoy reading Me, Frida, and the Secret of the Peacock Ring by Angela Cervantes, an engaging option for middle grade books set in Mexico.
-Paloma Márquez is visiting Mexico City for the first time and meets Lizzie and Gael, siblings who offer her a mystery: find a ring that once belonged to Frida Khalo!
+Children who love mysteries will enjoy reading Me, Frida, and the Secret of the Peacock Ring by Angela Cervantes.
+It's an engaging option for middle grade books set in Mexico.
+Paloma Márquez is visiting Mexico City for the first time and meets Lizzie and Gael, siblings who offer her a mystery: find a ring that once belonged to Frida Kahlo!

 Rick Riordan fans will enjoy this Rick Riordan Presents book, The Storm Runner by J.C.
 Cervantes.
 The story centers around Zane, a boy who loves exploring a dormant volcano near his home in New Mexico.
 When a new girl at school named Brooks tells Zane that he’s destined to release an evil ancient Maya god from the volcano, he and Brooks work together to save the world.

 Like many Rick Riordan Presents books, The Storm Runner is based on ancient mythology.
 This book focuses on Maya mythology.
 It’s a great way to introduce kids to Mayan culture and history, amidst a thrilling and exciting story.
-It's a great book to read if you're preparing to visit cities in the Yucatan, like Tulum or Cancun!
+Read this book if you're preparing to visit cities in the Yucatan, like Tulum or Cancun!

 The Storm Runner is the first book in a series of three books about Mexico for kids written by Cervantes.
 The other two books in the series are The Fire Keeper and Shadow Crosser.
 Both of these kids books about Mexico also feature Mayan mythology.